nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Event**:  An encompassing term that refers to any organized occurrence or gathering,
+which can include various types of activities, such as meetings, birthdays, and other scheduled events.
+* **Meeting**: A specific type of event that involves the interaction of two or more individuals.
+Contacts or groups of contacts can be assigned to a single meeting.
+* **Group**: A collection of contacts grouped together for organizational purposes.
+Contacts or groups can be assigned to a single meeting, allowing for efficient management and coordination of events and interactions.

 --------------------------------------------------------------------------------------------------------------------